NOTE: Full list of films that will be mentioned is located at the bottom of this letter.

 Because it is, blatantly, a movie where the single female character of note spends the entire movie yearning over and pursuing and organizing her life around a single male romantic interest, a man she met once when she was young, and whom she never actually sees ever again (though not for lack of trying, obviously).
 It ought to have failed by the first degree, just like Paprika did, and no one would have been surprised, or expected anything otherwise.

-And so a movie where all the major players are men – except for one woman, the Millennium actress herself, who spends her life pining for a man she only saw once – passes the Bechdel test.
+Here it is.
+A movie where all the major players are men—except for one woman, the Millennium actress herself, who spends her entire life, her entire arc, the entire movie’s plot, pining for a man she only saw once.

 This is such a lesson.

 To answer the implied question, no, I don’t think you can really do a widespread/statistical Bechdel test for gay representation and treat it with the same weight as a widespread Bechdel test for female representation.
-The main point of operation surrounding the Bechdel test, as applied to movies en masse, is that roughly 50% of the population presents as men and roughly 50% presents as women, and this remains approximately true across time and across cultures.
-(There may be a more precise way to phrase this — but you know what I mean?)
+The main point of operation surrounding the Bechdel test, as applied to movies en masse, is that close to half of the population presents as men and close to half presents as women, and currently this remains approximately true across time and across cultures.
 While it can be fun to apply an adapted version of the Bechdel test to individual movies (“Does this movie have two gay characters that have a conversation and it’s not about a straight person?”), it’s not nearly as devastating a blanket statement when the majority of films made flunk it.
-(Fifty percent of the population across time and cultures does not, after all, present as gay.)
-I think this is also true for a Bechdel test adapted towards ethnicity — because, for example, a film set in the court of Queen Elizabeth I or in the heart of Kentucky would be a striking film indeed if it passed a Filipino-adapted Bechdel test.
-Now, it is somewhat damning and disappointing when the vast majority of movies made and released do not match up with the actual representation of their viewers, in ethnicity or culture – why is the world of culture A considered more storyable than culture B, I want to demand? – but this is not most effectively measured/argued through an adapted Bechdel test, which becomes increasingly floppy and soggy the more you remove it from the original premise.
-For discussing ethnic and cultural choices in mass-movie storytelling, there are better and far more diamond-sharp ways to make this excellent point, and I’m not sure it’s fair to the discussion to try to filter it through a distorted lens.
+(Half of the population across time and cultures does not, after all, present as gay.)
+I think this is also true for a Bechdel test adapted towards ethnicity—because, for example, a film set in the court of Queen Elizabeth I or in the heart of Kentucky would be a striking film indeed if it passed a Filipino-adapted Bechdel test.
+Now, it is damning and disappointing when the vast majority of movies made and released do not match up with the actual representation of their viewers, in ethnicity or culture.
+I want to demand, why is the world of culture A considered more storyable than culture B?
+But I don’t believe this is not most effectively measured/argued through an adapted Bechdel test, since it becomes increasingly floppy and soggy the more you remove it from the original premise.
+For discussing ethnic and cultural choices in mass-movie storytelling, there are better and far more diamond-sharp ways to make this excellent point, and I’m not sure you do justice to the subject if you try to filter your primary argument through this lens.

 For this letter, I talked about the following movies.
 My entire criteria for assembling this hodgepodge list of films was “well, I watched these all while in high school”.